 - Advanced practice clinicians in the office such as certified registered nurse practitioners and physician assistants

-We also offer the Baby Bundle, which is our pregnancy and newborn guide for families.
-Baby Bundle is an app and e-book that gives you all the information you need during pregnancy, including important guidelines for health and safety and also track and monitor your pregnancy milestones.
+We also provide the Baby Bundle, which is our pregnancy and newborn guide for families.
+The Baby Bundle book and companion web app give you all the information you need during pregnancy, including important guidelines for health and safety and tools to track and monitor your pregnancy milestones.

 When is my baby’s due date?